pyee78/git-tutorial/README.md

 # git-tutorial
 the hello world walkthrough on the github site

-#working through the basic online tutorial on thet site
+#working through the basic online tutorial on the site